Home | News | 2021 College Football Week 3 Recap

 The Alabama Crimson Tide traveled to The Swamp to face the Florida Gators.
 After the first quarter, it looked like Bama was on their way to another blowout victory.
 But although the Tide ran out to a 21-3 lead after the first 15 minutes, the Gators stormed back.
 Florida outscored Bama 26-10 the rest of the way, falling by just 2 points in a crazy close 31-29 game.

-Check out our latest sports betting guides for the 2021 College Football season.
-Stay tuned for more Football previews and articles and don’t forget to check out the latest Football betting odds at our online Bitcoin sportsbook.
+Check out our latest sports betting guides for the 2022 College Football season.
+Stay tuned for more football previews and articles, and don’t forget to check out the latest NCAAF betting odds at our online Bitcoin sportsbook.